tudasc/CaPI/README.md

 The generated filter file is compatible with Score-P.
 You can therefore use the Score-P instrumenter instead of the CaPI instrumenter, if desired.
 To do this, simply build with `scorep-g++` and set `SCOREP_WRAPPER_INSTRUMENTER_FLAGS="--instrument-filter=<filter-file>"`.

+### Dynamic Instrumentation with LLVM XRay
+CaPI now provides a runtime library compatible with [LLVM XRay](https://llvm.org/docs/XRay.html).
+Instead of using a statically instrumented build for each IC, this enables dynamic instrumentation during program initialization.
+With XRay, only one build is required and ICs can be changed without recompilation.

+You can toggle this feature by setting `ENABLE_XRAY=ON` on.
+When building the target application, you will need to use the Clang compiler and pass the flag `-fxray-instrument`.
+XRay uses a pre-filtering mechanism to exclude very small functions.
+If you want to be able to potentially instrument all functions, you need to pass `-fxray-instruction-threshold=1` as well.
+You will then need to link the XRay-compatible CaPI runtime library into your executable by adding the following:
+`-Wl,--whole-archive <capi_build_dir>/lib/xray/libcapixray_<capi_interface>.a -Wl,--no-whole-archive`.

+There are currently three different tool interfaces implemented in the following libraries:
+- `libcapixray_gnu.a`: Compatible with `-finstrument-functions`.
+Calls `__cyg_profile_func_enter` on enter and ``__cyg_profile_func_exit` on exit.
+- `libcapixray_scorep.a`: Compatible with the GNU interface of Score-P.
+- `libcapixray_talp.a`: Interface for the TALP tool.

+The upstream version of LLVM does currently not support XRay instrumentation of shared libraries.
+If you need this feature, you can use [this fork of LLVM 13](https://github.com/sebastiankreutzer/llvm-project-xray-dso).
+The feature is enabled by passing the additional flag `-fxray-enable-shared` when building your application.